 If you are interested in how to advertise on Facebook, this guide will take you through a successful campaign setup.

 It’s essential with the multitude of options Facebook offers in its Manage Ads section.
 Getting to know how to advertise on Facebook, prior groundwork is extremely important.
-Most often, advertisers focus too much on their business website and leave their Facebook pages incomplete.
+Most often, advertisers focus too much on their business websites and leave their Facebook pages incomplete.
 This may lead to serious credibility issues, especially for new businesses.
 It is essential to check the completeness of the About us tab on your page.
-This includes the company overview, contact information, and product description.
+To write the company overview and product description you can take the help of an experienced content writer who writes content or writing essays for money.

 Once you are set, it is time to research and finalize your campaign goals, target audience, and unique selling features.
 This will define your advertisement parameters required in the subsequent steps.